TaggB/QSTIMB/README.md

 ## **Model format**
 Models are initialised as dictionaries containing all of the necessary information to perform simulation stored as keys.
 This includes: a transition matrix, a Q matrix (which necessarily adopts the standard convention for diagonals), key:value pairs of initial states, key: value pairs of conducitng states and their conductances, and key:value pairs of transition rates which are concentration-dependent, and the concentration for the rates in that Q matrix.**It is recommended that functions are used to construct the dictionaries**.
 >/br>
 Several example model dictionaries are included to give an illustration of how the object should be created.
 As a simple case, let's consider the builtin ThreesQ model, which is Smod34 from Harveit and Veruki (2006).
-In this scheme, arbitrary ligand-gated ion channel-coupled receptors can exist in resting, agonist bound, or open states
+In this scheme, arbitrary ligand-gated ion channel-coupled receptors can exist in resting, agonist bound, or open states:

-'''Python"""
-    def threeS(agonist_conc =5*(10**-3)):
-        """
-       Classical three state ion channel receptor model using constants from Harveit and Veruki (2006 - their Smod34)

 - [0] Unbound, closed state
 - [1] Bound, closed state
 - [2] open state

-       such that:
+such that the model scheme is:
    [0]--[1]--[2]

-        """
+'''Python
+    def threeS(agonist_conc =5*(10**-3)):
         Q = {}
         tr = np.zeros([3,3]) # for 3 states
         tr[0,1] = (6*10**6)*agonist_conc